Historical Records Scanning and Preservation: Archiving The Past

 Why is the Preservation of Historical Documents Important?

-Historical documents provide a direct record of the past and play an important role in how history, culture, and society are understood.
+Historical documents are a direct record of the past and are essential to how history, culture, and society are understood.
 As primary sources, they offer firsthand insight into earlier time periods and continue to hold value for a wide range of uses.

 Authenticity